 Public Health Considerations

-30. Where required under the COVID-19 Public Health Response (Vaccinations) Order 2021, or by any additional Government orders or Massey University Council requirements, admission to specified programmes of study within Massey University, and continued enrolment and progression in those programmes, requires evidence of full and current COVID-19 vaccination status.
-This requirement will be applied to any and all programmes in accordance with Government orders or Massey University mandates.
+36. Under any Government orders or Massey University Council directives, admission to specified programmes of study at Massey University - and continued enrolment and progression in those programmes - may require evidence of full and current vaccination status for any mandated vaccinations.
+This requirement will be applied to all relevant programmes in accordance with Government orders or Massey University mandates.